Team-SirBerg/Promise-Timing/README.md

 # Hello!
 Thanks for checking out my Repository.
-This is just a simple Module to measure how long a Promise takes to Resolve while getting the Results of the Promise
+This is just a simple Module to measure how long a Promise takes to Resolve while getting the Results of the Promise.
+If you have any Problems feel free to create an Issue over on [Github](https://github.com/Team-SirBerg/Promise-Timing/issues) :D
 # Usage
 ```javascript
 const {measurePromise} = require('promise-timing')